jansmolders86/mediacenterjs/README.md

 * App import/export functionality

 This application will run on Windows and Linux based systems.
-There will be a specific Linux distro for raspberry pi using a kiosk, debian distro.
+There will be a specific Linux distro using a kiosk, debian distro.

 I'm building MCJS in my free time so if you want to encourage me to continue this enormous project, feel free to do so.